PierfrancescoSoffritti/android-youtube-player/README.md

 layout.addView(youtubePlayerView);
 ```

-if the height of the view is set to `wrap_content`, the view will automatically have an aspect ratio of 16:9, so that videos don't look bad.
+if the height of the view is set to `wrap_content`, the view will automatically have an aspect ratio of 16:9, so that videos won't look bad.

 ### Initialization
-In order to use the YouTubePlayer you need to initialize it.
+In order to use the YouTube player you need to initialize it.
 Call `YouTubePlayerView.initialize(YouTubePlayerInitListener listener, boolean handleNetworkEvents)` to do so.

 This methods takes in a [YouTubePlayerInitListener](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/player/listeners/YouTubePlayerInitListener.java) and a boolean.
 The boolean parameter is used to tell the library whether it should handle network events or not, read more about network events [here](#network-events).